The Virtual Reality Koinos Method: Analysis of Symmetrical Dyadic Collaboration in Virtual Reality from the perspective of communication models: Applying the Koinos Method on collaborative VR experiments

 \subsubsection{Discussion}

 This study was analyzed with communication models, using the ABX model of Newcomb \citep{newcomb1953approach} and the Cooperative Model of Human Communication of Tomasello \citep{tom2008}.
-The participants having a strong common ground, the communication cues were limited and the co-presence level was high for each avatar.
+The participants having a strong common ground, the communication cues were limited, and the co-presence level was high for each avatar.
 A ceiling effect was observed on the co-presence level results.
-Therefore, we suggest that the avatar appearance did not impact the social interaction, thus had less impact than the common ground.
-This analysis led us to suggest to investigate the impact of communication cues on the social interaction perceived quality, as well as investigate abstract avatars that could reproduce human behavior with lower social bias than meshed avatars.
+Therefore, the avatar's appearance did not impact the social interaction, and thus had less impact than the common ground.
+This study compared abstract avatars, with a point cloud representation, with human body representation, using the same tracking system and avatar animation (inverse kinematic).
+This analysis suggests investigating the impact of communication cues on the social interaction perceived quality, as well as investigating abstract avatars that could reproduce human behavior with lower social bias than meshed avatars.